mavlyutovrus/logan/README.md

 It will create two files in the folder for indices:

-<i>markup.db</i> - db for ASTs built on to of the source files (Notice: abstract syntax tree consume few times more space than the original source file)
+<i>markup.db</i> - DB for ASTs built from the java source files (Notice: abstract syntax tree consumes few times more space than the original source file)

 <i>source_index.b</i> - composite of various indices that are necessary for expanding log expressions.